braze-inc/braze-docs/_docs/_user_guide/engagement_tools/locations_and_geofences/mobile_integrations.md

 ## Geofence configuration

-### Latitude/Longitude
+### Latitude and longitude

 The geographic center of the geofence.

 ### Radius

-the radius of the geofence in meters, measured from the geographic center. we recommend setting a minimum radius of 100 meters for all geofences.
+The radius of the geofence in meters, measured from the geographic center.
+We recommend setting a minimum radius of 100 meters for all geofences.

 ### Cooldown

-users receive geofence triggered notifications after performing enter or exit transitions on individual geofences.  after a transition occurs, there is a pre-defined period of time during which that user may not perform the same transition on that individual geofence again. this period of time is called the "cooldown" and is pre-defined by braze. its main purpose is to prevent unnecessary network requests.
+Users receive geofence triggered notifications after performing enter or exit transitions on individual geofences.
+After a transition occurs, there is a pre-defined period of time during which that user may not perform the same transition on that individual geofence again.
+This period of time is called the "cooldown" and is pre-defined by Braze.
+Its main purpose is to prevent unnecessary network requests.

 ## Frequently asked questions